IAmAnthem/CanineCalculations/ReadMe.md

 - Continue to refine calculations, select 1 to add another comparison
 - Select known pet # 2 - Cover Rocker
 - Paste in the comparison block for COVER in the Validation-UnknownToKnown.txt file
-- Hit 'ENTER' for calculations to be performed
+- Hit `ENTER` for calculations to be performed
-  - Notice we've solved more numbers! '--- --- STATUS: Solved 13 of 17 --- ---'
+  - Notice we've solved more numbers! `--- --- STATUS: Solved 13 of 17 --- ---`
 - Select Option 3 for the report again
 ```
 Name                           dummy